Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Experiments

-We conduct a study to verify the generalizability of our model, i.e., determine if the model trained on one forest site can be extended to other sites using a small amount of data and fewer number of iterations.
-In this regard, the model trained on the Harvard Forest dataset for 975 epochs (described in Section \ref{subsec:individual_training}) is considered.
-It is then fine-tuned with 50\% of the training data from Bartlett Forest for 100 epochs with the training parameters derived from this data.
-It is observed that the model effectively adapts to generate synthetic images for other sites.
-A comparative analysis is performed between (1) the model trained from scratch for the Bartlett Forest described in Section \ref{subsec:individual_training}, and (2) the cross-site trained model.
-In case (1), the RMSPE of greenness and redness index of the generated images are 4.8\% and 12.6\%, respectively, whereas in case (2), we obtain RMSPEs as 3\% and 12.2\%, respectively.
-The SSIM and adjusted-SSIM score of the synthetic images when compared against the test images are presented in Figure \ref{fig:BART_cross_site_SSIM}.
-Figure \ref{fig:BART_image_cross_site} shows some sample images from the test set and the corresponding synthetic images for both the cases.
+We conduct a study to evaluate the generalizability of our model, specifically to determine whether a model trained on one forest site can be extended to other sites using a small amount of data and fewer training iterations.
+Importantly, a model trained on one forest site cannot be directly generalized to other sites without fine-tuning due to distinct morphological structures and unique ROIs describing the vegetation type of each site (Figure \ref{fig:real_images}).
+To address this, the model trained on the Harvard Forest dataset for 975 epochs (as described in Section \ref{subsec:individual_training}), referred to as the base model, is fine-tuned with 50\% of the training data from Bartlett Forest for 100 epochs using training parameters derived from Bartlett data.